cosmoosic/cc-star/README.md

 It's CC's birthday!
 Will he be gifted his dream, to become the universe's biggest idol?
-He's the cutest creature in the universe after all, so it would be fair.
+He's the cutest creature in the universe after all, so it would only be fair.
 If he doesn't, all his friends from the Cosmoose gang can help him.
 Maybe?

 This is a small, heartwarming story you can play with your kids.